Barabasi-Lab/AI-Bind/README.md

 ### Shortcomings of existing deep models

-Stat-of-the-art machine learning models like DeepPurpose (e.g., Transformer-CNN) used for drug repurposing learn the topology of the drug-target interaction network.
+State-of-the-art machine learning models like DeepPurpose (e.g., Transformer-CNN) used for drug repurposing learn the topology of the drug-target interaction network.
 Much simpler network model (configuration model) can acheive a similar test performance.

 While predicting potential drugs for novel (i.e., never-before-seen) targets, drugs with more binding annotations in the training data appear more often.
 The existing ML models lack the ability to learn structural patterns of proteins and ligands, fixing which would enable the ML models in the exploratory analysis over new proteins and ligands.